THCA vs THC: What's the Difference?

 THCA and THC on a Lab Report

 On a certificate of analysis, THCA and Delta-9 THC are usually shown as separate cannabinoid values.
-Some reports also display a total THC figure, which is often used to estimate how much THC could be present after THCA is converted through heat.
+Some reports also display a total THC figure, which is often used to estimate how much THC could be represented after THCA is converted through heat.

 What Buyers Often Compare